liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactsV_CreateContactHeaderParam

 Create a new, approved contact.
-&nbsp;
-&nbsp;If the contacts key identifier (example: Email) already exists : returns the GUID of the first entry found.
+If the contacts key identifier (example: Email) already exists : returns the GUID of the first entry found.

 - HTTP Method: `POST`
 - Endpoint: `/api/v2/contacts`